fl101/awardfares-blog/_posts/2023-09-05-awardfares-vs-point-me.md

 ### 4. Free Trials And Better Insights {#four}

 Yes!
-You can try any AwardFares package for 24 hours before commiting, to get a taste of the extra features.
+You can try any AwardFares package for 24 hours before committing, to get a taste of the extra features.

-In additionm, beyond just notifying about available seats, AwardFares goes the extra mile (pun intended) by offering users insights and trends in the world of award travel.
+In addition, beyond just notifying about available seats, AwardFares goes the extra mile (pun intended) by offering users insights and trends in the world of award travel.
 Whether it's peak seasons to avoid or sweet spots in miles redemption, AwardFares ensures its users are equipped with knowledge to make strategic decisions.
 This focus on not just providing data, but actionable insights, sets the platform apart.

 <img src="../assets/img/awardfares-vs-point-me/af-list.webp" alt="AwardFares Alerts" />